 A lady residing at Serpent Safari had an enormous Burmese python that weighed more than 400 pounds and was 18 feet long.
 The Burmese python is tan or dark-colored with several dark-brown blotches bordered by black towards the back.
 This snake mimics the same pattern as that of a giraffe.
 The immatures measure two feet long at birth.

 Where to Find Burmese Pythons

 Burmese pythons are native to Asia and can be found throughout southern and southeast Asia.
 They have also been seen in the southeastern parts of Bangladesh, Nepal, India, China, Thailand, and the islands of Bali and Java.

 Burmese pythons gained a foothold in the United States around 20-40 years ago after exotic pet pythons were released or escaped into the wild.
 Many Burmese pythons now live in Florida as invasive species.
 There could be more than 300,000 of them residing in the state.

 They prefer inhabiting the grasslands, rocky foothills, jungles, river valleys, woodlands, swamps, and marshes.
-The Burmese are good swimmers and can stay in water for up to 30 minutes, but they spend most of their time on land.
+These pythons e are good swimmers and can stay in water for up to 30 minutes, but they spend most of their time on land.

-Burmese pythons are solitary species that can live up to 20 years.
+Burmese pythons are solitary species and only pair up during the breeding season.
 They breed early in spring, and sexually mature females can lay up to 100 eggs per clutch in a year.
-They only come in pairs during the breeding season.

 According to the U.S. Geological Survey, Burmese pythons are “one of the most concerning invasive species” in Florida.
 They eat native animals and compete with other non-native wildlife for food.
 The Burmese have been implicated in the decline and disappearance of several species of animals in Everglades National Park.
 The recent significant population decline of foxes, raccoons, bobcats, and opossums is directly linked to the Burmese python invasion.